 When selecting or creating the customer the invoice will go to, it will prompt you to select a payment term or if the customer will be on autopay.
 The payment term for the customer or the autopay information will show under the Date field.
 If you wish to change this to a specific date to bill the customer, delete the payment term in the payment term selection and a due date box will appear.
 Here is where you can select a due date.

 Items refer to what you are invoicing the customer for.
-This can include services, products, time, shipping, etc. Items can be created on the fly, within the invoice, or, they can be created and stored in the Catalog.
-Catalog items are stored in your Settings → Catalog section.
+This can include services, products, time, shipping, etc. Items can be created on the fly, within the invoice, or, they can be created and stored in the items list.
+Items are configured in Settings > Items.
 Please refer to the Catalog tutorial for more information.
 Items can also have descriptions that will describe the reason or the product information they are being charged for.
 This is not a mandatory field.